AnnaNebuko/Towards_logic/README.md

 - nums[2] == nums[3], and 2 * 3 == 6, which is divisible by 2.
 - nums[2] == nums[4], and 2 * 4 == 8, which is divisible by 2.
 - nums[3] == nums[4], and 3 * 4 == 12, which is divisible by 2.

+***Climbing Stairs***
+You are climbing a staircase.
+It takes n steps to reach the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?